frou/sml-buildscripts/README.md

 Makefile dependency generation
 ------------------------------

-The script `mlb-dependencies` reads a `.mlb` file and prints to stdout a list of file dependencies in a format suitable to include in a Makefile.
+The Bash script `mlb-dependencies` reads a `.mlb` file and prints to stdout a list of file dependencies in a format suitable to include in a Makefile.

 MLB environments